-We have audited the accompanying basic financial statements of the governmental activities and each major fund of Montgomery County Emergency Services District No. 8 (the "District"), as of and for the year ended September 30, 2005, as listed in the preceding table of contents.
-These basic financial statements are the responsibility of the District's management.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Montgomery County Emergency Services District No. 8 (the "District"), as of and for the year ended September 30, 2006, which collectively comprise the District's basic financial statements as listed in the preceding table of contents.
+These financial statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.